ChingWhee/tp/docs/DeveloperGuide.md

 2. **Implement Login and Set Up Database**
    - Create user authentication (login/sign-up)
    - Set up a database to persist user-specific data such as recipes, inventory, and shopping list
+3. **Find Recipes with Similar Ingredients**
+   - Create new functionality to find Recipes with similar ingredients instead of by Recipe name
+   - Integrate with existing model for ease of integration

 ### Glossary

 - **CLI (Command-Line Interface)**